Main Menu

 What Went Right

-• Game feels complete with a start, middle, and end.
+• Game feels complete with a defined start, middle, and escalating end.

 What Went Wrong

-• AI pathfinding struggled in narrow corridors under peak enemy clustering.
+• AI pathfinding struggled slightly in narrow corridors under peak clustering.

-• Early scope creep: focused on assets before verifying mechanics.
+• Early scope creep: Initially focused too heavily on assets before verifying mechanics.

 What I Learned